Elavaris the Wicked

 Seven Years Before the Mast

-James Hook and his crew, having set off from Neverland that morning to begin their monthly raids of seacoast cities in Wonderland, took pity on the now teenaged girl.
+James Hook and his crew, having set off from Neverland that morning to begin their monthly raids of seacoast cities in The Realm, took pity on the now teenaged girl.
 But they were superstitious men, all of them to the last, and they feared having a woman aboard—even a young one.
 And so, they charted a course back home.

 Elavaris was left in the care of the Lost Boys who called the island home—who had called it home long before the buccaneers arrived and rechristened the place the Isle of Pirates.
 And so, for a few weeks she lived among them in peace.
 But there was an emptiness now where her heart had been, and she longed to fill that void by doing to others what had been done to her.